nickbrandt/GitLab/doc/user/project/clusters/agent/index.md

   - Minimize disruptions if a copy of `kas` goes missing
   - Route traffic to the correct copy

-  We use [`nginx` as our ingress controller](https://docs.gitlab.com/charts/charts/nginx/index.html) and it does [support consistent hashing](https://www.nginx.com/resources/wiki/modules/consistent_hash/).
+  We use [`nginx` as our Ingress controller](https://docs.gitlab.com/charts/charts/nginx/index.html) and it does [support consistent hashing](https://www.nginx.com/resources/wiki/modules/consistent_hash/).

 - We could have `nginx` ask one (any) of `kas` where the right copy (the one that has the connection) running. `kas` can do a lookup in Redis where each cluster connection is registered and return the address to `nginx` via [X-Accel-Redirect](https://www.nginx.com/resources/wiki/start/topics/examples/x-accel/#x-accel-redirect) header.